 In spite of the liberal policies for businesses, the government is particular about companies complying with the law.
 One of the key steps that the government is taking is encouraging companies to ensure that their record maintenance is immaculate.

-Companies, big or small, hire external audit services to get an unbiased reporting of their financial position and results that helps readers to evaluate the actual performance.
-Auditors in the UAE not only assist in meeting statutory requirements, but also provide operational and risk management guidance.
+Companies, big or small, hire external audit services to get an unbiased reporting of their financial position and results that help readers to evaluate the actual performance.
+Auditors in the UAE not only assist in meeting statutory requirements but also provide operational and risk management guidance.